 Enable CAT TCP so N1MM, Log4OM, WSJT-X can control the radio¶

-The CAT Control applet runs up to four rigctld-compatible TCP servers, one per slice channel (A–D), so external logging and contest software can control the radio over a network socket.
+The CAT Control applet runs up to four rigctld-compatible TCP servers (and PTY symlinks on Linux/macOS), one per slice channel (A–D), so external logging and contest software can control the radio over a network socket or serial-style path.
+The applet uses a native Hamlib NET rigctl implementation, replacing the need for a standalone rigctld bridge.
 Use this page to start those servers and point your logging software at the correct port.

 Before you start¶